billkarsh/SpikeGLX/Markdown/UserManual.md

 > 5. Trigger line numbering depends on bytes.
 Say XD1="0:4,22" and XD2="9."
 >   Suppose you want to use line #9 on dev2 as a TTL trigger input.
 You
 >   should specify bit #33, here's why: There are 6 bits used on dev1, but
 >   the highest is #22, so three bytes are needed.
-Therefore the offset to
+Therefore, the offset to
 >   the first bit (bit #0) on dev2 is 24.
 Add 9 to that to get 33.
 >
 > 6. The streams, hence, graphs and data files, always hold an integral